roxana-oprea/jest-training/README.md

 ## Development

 Put your test suites under `__tests__` directory and run `npm test`.
-If you want Jest to continuousely run the tests then run `npm run watch' command.
+If you want Jest to continuousely run the tests then run `npm run watch` command.
 Please note that tests must be written in Typescript.

 ## Continuous Integration